CrazyFedde/docs/commands.md

 #### Usage

-    .softban <user> [reason]
+    !softban <user> [reason] - Bans the mentioned user with the given reason.

 #### Aliases

-    .sban
+    !sban

-<a name="ToggleModuleCommand"></a>
+<a name="ToggleCategoryCommand"></a>
-### Toggle Module
+### Toggle Category

-Toggles the given command module on or off for the given channel, optionally for the whole server.
-When a command module is disabled no one can run any commands in the command module, you can disable commands on a per-channel basis by tagging the channel you want to affect.
+Toggles the given command category on or off for the given channel, optionally for the whole server.
+When a command category is disabled no one can run any commands in the command module, you can disable commands on a per-channel basis by tagging the channel you want to affect.

 The **general.administrator** permission is required to run this command.